The Evolution of the MacBook Pro: From 2017 to 2025

 Key Features:

-M1 Pro and M1 Max chips for exceptional performance
+M1 Pro and M1 Max chips for unparalleled performance

-Up to 64GB of unified memory and 8TB of SSD storage
+⚫ Up to 64GB unified memory and 8TB SSD

 🌟 2023: M2 Pro and M2 Max – More Power, More Efficiency